-Ronit Heyd is Vice President and Director of the Center for Israeli and Jewish identity at the Shalom Hartman Institute.
-Ronit comes to the Shalom Hartman Institute after more than 20 years of developing and leading initiatives that address Israel’s most complex social challenges.
-She is a leadership and social change expert and adaptive leadership educator who has worked with dozens of leaders and changemakers from the public and non-Profit sectors in Israel.
+Ronit Heyd is Vice President, Director of the Center for Israeli & Jewish identity at the Shalom Hartman Institute and oversees the public policy and communication work of the Institute.
+She joined the Shalom Hartman Institute after more than 20 years of developing and leading initiatives that address Israel’s most complex social challenges.
+Ronit is a leadership and social change expert and an adaptive leadership educator who has worked with dozens of leaders and changemakers from the public and non-Profit sectors in Israel.

 Ronit holds an MPA from the Harvard Kennedy School as a Wexner Fellow and an MA in social psychology from the Hebrew University of Jerusalem.
-She is a devout Jerusalemite who lives in Ein Kerem with her husband, three children, two cats and (currently) three chickens, and is a published writer of a series of children’s stories Manyera the Witch.
+She is a devout Jerusalemite who lives in Ein Kerem with her family, and is a published writer of a series of children’s stories Manyera the Witch.